Techlord-RCE/Ultimate-Advanced-Apktool/README.md

 Description
 ===========
-UAA (Ultimate Advanced Apktool) is an open source (GPLv3) Android and Java decompiler, recompiler, modifed etc. All In One GUI written in VB.NET.
+UAA (Ultimate Advanced Apktool) is an open source (GPLv3) Android and Java decompiler, recompiler, modified etc. All In One GUI written in VB.NET.

 Features
 ========